 Even cap jewels, regulator arms, and hairspring mounts can be blued.

-Dials were fragile things made from porcelain, and once cracked it cannot be reversed.
+Watch dials are fragile things made from porcelain, and once cracked it cannot be reversed.
 A clean dial was a requirement back in the days of railroads, so we offer basic repairs of glass-enamel dials, although it has to be reasonably intact for us to have any kind of success.

 Dial refurbishing starting at $25